DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

--   **Lack of awareness**: Research software sustainability (cf. (Venters et al. 2014; Goble 2014; Druskat 2016; Katz 2018)) and its importance is lacking acceptance, and research software engineering in its implementation as sustainable software development and software maintenance is not sufficiently supported, both in Germany and beyond (Brett et al. 2017; Akhmerov, Cruz,
+-   **Lack of awareness**: Research software sustainability (cf. (Venters et al. 2014; Goble 2014; Druskat 2016; Katz 2018)) and its importance is lacking visibility as well as acceptance, and research software engineering in its implementation as sustainable software development and software maintenance is not sufficiently supported, both in Germany and beyond (Brett et al. 2017; Akhmerov, Cruz,